bloominstituteoftechnology/Data-Structures/src/Data_Structures_Questions.md

 ## Linked List

 1. What is the runtime complexity of `addToTail`?

+    O(1)

     a.
 What if our list implementation didn't have a reference to the tail of the list in its constructor?
 What would be the runtime of the `addToTail` method?

+    O(n)

 2. What is the runtime complexity of `removeHead`?

+    O(1)

 3. What is the runtime complexity of `contains`?

+    O(n)

 4. What is the runtime complexity of `getMax`?

+    O(n)

 ## Queue

 1. What is the runtime complexity of `enqueue`?

+    O(1)

 2. What is the runtime complexity of `dequeue`?

+    O(1)

 3. What is the runtime complexity of `isEmpty`?

+    O(1)

 4. What is the runtime complexity of `length`?

+    O(1)

 ## Binary Search Tree

 1. What is the runtime complexity of `insert`?

+    O()

 2. What is the runtime complexity of `contains`?

 3. What is the runtime complexity of `getMax`?

+    O(log(n))

 ## Heap

 1. What is the runtime complexity of `bubbleUp`?

+    O(log(n))

 2. What is the runtime complexity of `siftDown`?

 3. What is the runtime complexity of `insert`?

 4. What is the runtime complexity of `delete`?

 5. What is the runtime complexity of `getMax`?

 ## [Stretch Goal] Doubly Linked List

 1. What is the runtime complexity of `ListNode.insertAfter`?

 2. What is the runtime complexity of `ListNode.insertBefore`?

 3. What is the runtime complexity of `ListNode.delete`?

 4. What is the runtime complexity of `DoublyLinkedList.addToHead`?

 5. What is the runtime complexity of `DoublyLinkedList.removeFromHead`?

 6. What is the runtime complexity of `DoublyLinkedList.addToTail`?

 7. What is the runtime complexity of `DoublyLinkedList.removeFromTail`?

 8. What is the runtime complexity of `DoublyLinkedList.moveToFront`?

 9. What is the runtime complexity of `DoublyLinkedList.moveToBack`?

 10. What is the runtime complexity of `DoublyLinkedList.delete`?